praetorian-inc/noseyparker/docs/RULES.md

 We don't want to facilitate drive-by hacking by advertising real leaked secrets here.

 ### Test your rules to find problems
-The `noseyparker rules check --rules <PATH>` command runs a number of checks over the rules found at `<PATH>` and ensures that the examples in the rule match (or not) as expected.
+The `noseyparker rules check` command runs a number of checks over the builtin and ensures that the examples in the rule match (or not) as expected.
+If you are writing non-default rules in separate YAML files, you can use `noseyparker rules check --rules-path=PATH` to check those files as well.

 ## Performance notes
 Nosey Parker's implementation builds on top of the [Hyperscan](https://github.com/intel/hyperscan) library to efficiently match against all its rules simultaneously.
 This is much faster than the naive approach of trying to match each regex rule in a loop on each input.
 Adding more well-written rules to Nosey Parker should not significantly affect performance.